 If you know someone that may be interested in Past Life Therapy, please forward this article or refer-a-friend to PLTC's website.
 A belief in reincarnation or spirituality isn't necessary for PLTC's process to effectively enable a healthy mind-body.

-(More tweets at end of article/case study and St. John’s University School of Law Thesis)
+(More important tweets at the end of this article/case study, below the comments section.
+And St. John’s University School of Law Thesis)

 The Culture Behind the CDC’s New Proposal

 Posted by Adrienne Carmack, MD in Genital Autonomy

 The Centers for Disease Control has recently proposed making the recommendation that doctors inform parents, boys, and men that circumcision can reduce their risk of contracting HIV and other STDs.
 This proposal reflects a dangerous mix of bad science and strong cultural organization to support its harmful practices.